-Welcome to OK2Ask®, a series of live, online "snack sessions" (available both live and in archived format) for self-directed teacher professional development and exploration.
+Welcome to OK2Ask®, a series of live, online hands-on virtual workshops (available both live and in archived format) for teacher professional development and exploration.
 These sessions, scheduled at convenient times for you to attend from any computer (kick off your shoes!) share great ideas you can use in your classroom, courtesy of TeachersFirst's staff.
 You know our style, so you know these sessions are useful and teacher-friendly.

-The Fall 2015 OK2Ask season begins Tuesday, September 22.
+The Fall 2015 OK2Ask season begins Tuesday, September 22 and runs through mid-November.
 It includes seven new titles, including sessions on cool tools, coding, and strategies for using technology in your classroom.
 OK2Ask now offers some sessions at 4PM ET for those who prefer an earlier meeting time.

 What hasn’t changed is our engaging, informal setting, small participant to instructor ratio, and emphasis on strategies you can begin using right away.
 Questions?
 Great—it’s OK2Ask!

 Upcoming sessions: Click here to read the full catalog and pre-register.

 Summer sessions open in June